Arcticfox: Reception

-Computer Gaming World called Arcticfox "the first original new [EA game] that uses the distinctive features of the Amiga", calling the graphics and sound "Sensational!".
+Roy Wagner, writing for Computer Gaming World, called Arcticfox "the first original new [EA game] that uses the distinctive features of the Amiga", calling the graphics and sound "Sensational!".
 It advised using a joystick instead of the mouse.
 In 1996, the magazine ranked the Amiga version of Arcticfox as the 138th best game of all time, calling it "the seminal 3D polygon-based shooter".

 Compute! also praised the Amiga version, and stated that the game would appeal to those who enjoyed both strategy and arcade action.

+In Issue 8 of Gateways, Charles and Sydney Barouch noted this game was "very reminiscent of the arcade game Battlezone, but the improvement here consists mainly in a highly sophisticated control panel and the addition of color."
+The Barouches concluded, "As a shoot-'em-up, it plays well but is challenging in that it requires a lot of practice to get much done."

-Antic praised the gameplay for Atari ST version, and concluded that it was a game that the players will return to play time and time again.
-Info magazine gave the Commodore 64 version four-plus stars out of five, praising its "great 3-D graphics", "intuitive control interface", and control over missiles.
+John Manor of Antic loved the immersive gameplay of the Atari ST version, and concluded that it was a game that the players will return to play time and time again.

+Tom Malcolm, writing for Info, gave the Commodore 64 version four-plus stars out of five, mentioning its "great 3-D graphics", "intuitive control interface", and control over missiles.

 The staff of Crash magazine were critical of the ZX Spectrum version of the game, giving it an overall score of 41%.